lucasichen/lucasichen/README.md

 Hi 👋 My name is Lucas Chen
 ===========================

-Software Developer Intern @ Exchange Solutions
+Previous Software Developer Intern @ Exchange Solutions
 ----------------------------------------------

 I am a 3rd-year Software Engineering Student at McMaster University with interests in AI/ML and web development